btf-org/flocus/README.md

 ```

 ### Brave/Chrome, Script Debugger, and "Enhanced Applications"
+For background:
 1. In order to boss around Brave/Chrome, the script needs to get access from OSX to do so.
 You can see this under System Preferences > Security and Privacy > Automation.
-2. There are a few different ways of saving Applescripts: 1) script (.scpt file), 2) script bundle (.scptd file), 3) application (.app file).
+2. There are a few different ways of saving Applescripts:
+   - script (`.scpt` file)
+   - script bundle (`.scptd` file)
+   - application (`.app` file).
 3. OSX ships with Script Editor (see: Applications/Utilities), but it's not great for debugging.
 [Script Debugger](https://latenightsw.com/) is a much better alternative.

+I lied.
 There's actually a fourth way of saving a script, which is Script Debugger's ["Enhanced Application" format](https://latenightsw.com/enhanced-applets/).
 From what I can tell, this is the only application format that can be permissioned to interact with Brave/Chrome.
 At least when running it by pointing/clicking on desktop icons.

 ![Screen Shot 2021-12-22 at 9 37 44 PM](https://user-images.githubusercontent.com/4749149/147184589-c8a5dedb-eefc-4cb1-a3df-7c19c59a2ef5.png)